lf-edge/ekuiper/docs/en_US/api/cli/data.md

 ## Data Format

 The file format for importing and exporting Data is JSON, which can contain : `streams`, `tables`, `rules`, `plugin`, `source yaml` and so on.
-Each type holds the the key-value pair of the name and the creation statement.
+Each type holds the key-value pair of the name and the creation statement.
 In the following example file, we define stream 、rules、table、plugin、source config、sink config

 ```json
 {